zohan638/ME310/README.md

 # ME310 Project Repository

-Welcome to the ME310 Project Repository!
-This repository is dedicated to housing the source code and resources for our interdisciplinary project.
-Our project focuses on creating innovative solutions through the integration of technology and design principles.
+Welcome to the ME310-Volvo 2023 Project Repository!

 ## Overview

-The repository contains several key Python scripts and a directory for Teensy microcontroller code, aimed at facilitating our project's development.
-These scripts are designed to work together to achieve the project's goals, including controlling hardware components, handling MQTT messages, and managing video feeds.
+The repository contains several key Python and C++ scripts, used for integrating various sub-systems together running on a RaspberryPi.
+The key sub-systems here are:
+- `Teensy/Actuators`
+- `MQTT/WebApp`
+- `Camera Server + Droplet Detection`
+- ``

 ### Key Components